 PRINTED EPHEMERA COLLECTION 1890-2013

 SET STILL COLLECTION 1922-1965

-The collection serves as a historical record of film productions in the mid 20th century and documents the styles and developments in art direction throughout the middle of the 20th Century.
-The Set Still Collection consists of 492 black and white photographs captured from 1922 to 1965.
-However, a substantial amount of archival materials are from films produced in the 1930s and 40s, consisting of an art deco interior style of furniture and architecture.
-From looking at the images you can witness the recycling of furniture, materials, and props amongst several of the RKO films produced in the early 1930s.
-The collection includes predominantly images of purely interior set furnishings, however there are some shots of exterior buildings, as well as images in which actors and members of the crew appear amongst the set.
+This collection serves as a historical record of film production, especially in the mid 20th Century, and documents the styles and developments in art direction throughout the Hollywood studio era.
+The Set Still Collection consists of black-and-white photographs of sets taken for continuity purposes.
+The collection includes predominantly images of purely interior set furnishings, however there are some shots of exterior buildings, as well as images in which actors and members of the crew appear on the set.
 There is a consistent reappearance of credited Art Directors; Anton Grot, Hugh Reticker, Cedric Gibbons, Van Nest Polglase and Robert M. Haas each worked on a large percentage of the films of this collection.
-Through sourcing the production companies of these set stills, we are able to visibly understand the Studio System that existed in the 30s and 40s era of filmmaking and acknowledge the tight group of studios that dominated the industry during this time.
-Warner Bros. and RKO can be seen to have the widest level of films produced within this particular collection.
+Through sourcing the production companies of these set stills, we are able to visibly understand the Hollywood studio system and acknowledge the tight group of companies that dominated the industry during this time.
+Warner Bros. and RKO are especially well-represented in the collection.